 - Take Time Before You Sign (Your Lease): Do you want to explore your housing options for next year?
 Whether you want to live off campus, in a residence hall, or if you want to join Fraternity and Sorority Life, we can provide helpful information with key details regarding each option!
 You can also learn about handling the legalities around leases, deposits, and monthly rent.
 Hear from FYE Program Facilitators’ personal experiences navigating the housing search and get answers to any questions you may have!

 Would you like to participate in these programs?
 Fill out our FYE Program Request Form!
-Students, staff, and faculty are welcome to request any of these programs through the links below:
+Students, staff, and faculty are welcome to request these programs through the links below: